About

 Can I use a computer if I don’t have a library card?

 Yes!
-We have six public use computers that are free to access without needing a library card.
+We have five public use computers that are free to access without needing a library card.
 Should you want to check out a laptop for home use, however, you will need a valid Desmond-Fish Public Library card.

 How do I check out a laptop?

-A small number of Windows 10 laptops are available for Philipstown library card holders to check out for home use.
+A small number of Windows 10 and Chromebook laptops are available for Philipstown library card holders to check out for home use.
 They may be kept for fourteen days, with renewals subject to availability, and must be checked out and returned only to the circulation desk.
 Borrowers will need to complete the Library of Things Loan Agreement and return the laptops in good working order.

 How do I check out a WiFi hotspot?